ericboehs/nest_thermostat/README.md

 # Nest Thermostat

-This gem allows you to get and set the temperature of your Nest thermostat.
+This gem allows you to get and set the temperature of your [Nest Thermostat](https://nest.com/thermostat/life-with-nest-thermostat).
 You can also get and set the away status and get the current temperature and target temperature time.

 ## Installation